cockpit-project/cockpit/doc/authentication.md

 Environment Variables
 ---------------------

-The following environment variables are set by cockpit-ws when spawning an auth process:

- * **COCKPIT_REMOTE_PEER** Set to the ip address of the connecting user.

 The following environment variables are used to set options for the `cockpit-ssh` process:

  * **COCKPIT_SSH_CONNECT_TO_UNKNOWN_HOSTS** Set to `1` to  allow connecting to